Quick Summary

 Zomato is a popular online food delivery platform that connects customers with restaurants.
 People can order food from their favorite restaurants using the Zomato app or website.

-For example, if a person is craving pizza but doesn’t want to go out, they can simply order from Zomato and get it delivered to their home within minutes.
+For example, if a person craves pizza but doesn’t want to go out, they can simply order from Zomato and have it delivered to their home within minutes.

-For example, instead of carrying cash, a person can simply scan a Paytm QR code at a store to make a payment instantly.
+For example, instead of carrying cash, a person can scan a Paytm QR code at a store to make an instant payment.

 Byju’s is one of India’s most popular online learning platforms, offering educational content for school students, competitive exam aspirants, and professionals.

-For example, if a student finds math difficult, they can watch Byju’s video lessons and practice with quizzes to improve their understanding.
+For example, if students find math difficult, they can watch Byju’s video lessons and practice with quizzes to improve their understanding.

 E business in India is growing rapidly, making life easier for people by providing shopping, food delivery, digital payments, and online education.
 Companies like Amazon, Zomato, Paytm, and Byju’s have transformed how people shop, eat, pay, and learn, showing the power of technology in everyday life.